You are welcome to UU Santa Fe!

 What are services like?
 When you enter Fogelson Hall, an usher will welcome you and hand you an order of service.
 You may sit anywhere you like in the worship space, but the left front section is used by people sensitive to fragrances.
 Towards the beginning of the service, one of the worship leaders will ask if anyone is a visitor.
 If you are comfortable, you may choose to stand and give your name and where you are from.
 The service normally consists of opening words, several hymns, some instrumental music, two or more readings, a sermon, and an offering.
 After services we meet just outside of Fogelson Hall or, weather permitting, in the courtyard, to have a cup of coffee and talk.

 What about my children?
 If you have children we will be glad to introduce you to a leader in our children and youth Faith Development program.
 Classes for children and youth are available concurrent with the second service.
-If you want more information about this program please look at the Children's, Youth and Family Ministry information on this website.
+If you want more information about this program please look at the Children and Youth information on this website.
 Of course your children may sit with you in the services if they choose.